mayaanne/foundations/sprint-4/js-katas.md

 Once our basic kata have been mastered the next step is placing some restrictions on how you complete them.
 You will have a number of different ways to complete the same kata, so a restriction on how you do it can help you master your form in one particular area.

 ## Get Coding!
-We would recommend completing the kata in the order given below as they will build on javascript from earlier kata.
+You will need to work through the kata in the order given below as they will build on javascript from earlier kata.

 Kata | Time|
 ------------|----------|